How pots and pans became tools of protests, from Chile to Myanmar

 Iceland’s ‘Pots and Pans revolution’

 In Iceland, protesters reeling from the effects of the country’s handling of the 2008 financial crisis took their pots and pans into the streets.
 Demonstrations calling for the government to resign had broken out across the country since the fall of 2008.
-On January 20, 2009, as parliament reconvened after a Christmas recess, around 2,000 people gathered outside the building intent on making noise.
+On January 20, 2009, as Parliament reconvened after a Christmas recess, around 2,000 people gathered outside the building intent on making noise.

 The gathering was dubbed by the media the “pots and pans” or “kitchenware” revolution.
-One Icelandic writer, talking to the New Yorker, called it it as the “night of the long spoons.”
+One Icelandic writer, talking to the New Yorker, called it the “night of the long spoons.”
 Demonstrators also brought other culinary items, hurling trays of pasta at riot police, who responded with pepper spray.

 Spain

 In Spain, the banging of pots and pans most recently emerged as a form of protest against Prime Minister Pedro Sánchez’s strident shutdown measures to combat the coronavirus.
-Spaniards also banged their kitchenware during a televised speech by King Felipe in March amid a financial scandal involving the king’s father.
+Spaniards also banged their kitchenware during a televised speech by King Felipe VI in March amid a financial scandal involving the king’s father.

-In the past, the practice was used to protest the Iraq War in 2003 and as part of the 2017 protest movement in Catalonia, where the practice is called Cassolada.
+In the past, the practice was used to protest the Iraq War in 2003 and as part of the 2017 protest movement in Catalonia, where the practice is called cassolada.